techidaily/site-windows11/source/_posts/unlock-efficiency-advanced-tips-for-task-juggling-in-windows-11.md

  Also, check the**Remember Window location based on monitor connection** option so that your windows will return to their respective monitors when you reconnect them.

- You can further[set up your external displays on Windows 11](https://www.makeuseof.com/windows-11-multiple-monitor-set-up/) by customizing the background, display resolution, and many other features.
+ You can further [set up your external displays on Windows 11](https://www.makeuseof.com/windows-11-multiple-monitor-set-up/) by customizing the background, display resolution, and many other features.

 ## 5\.
 Use the Task View Feature to Manage Windows